-Do you try to behave perfectly?
-Do you consciously make every action as polite, professional, and well mannered as humanly possible?
-If so, you may well be on your way to success, but you could also be heading to a life of unhappiness.
+If you try to behave perfectly, you might be on your way to success, but you could also be heading to a life of unhappiness.

-When I was in my early 20s I wanted to be behave perfectly, and I wanted to behave perfectly in every situation.
+When I was in my early 20s I wanted to be behave perfectly in every situation.
 I always dressed immaculately.
 I was polite to a fault.
 I did all the things that I thought “perfect” people did.

 All those years I spent trying to behave perfectly in every situation, I was doing what other people wanted, not what I myself wanted.
 I allowed other people to dictate the way I behaved.
 And I buried myself in their shadow.